Ishuvir2302/Fare_QA-Assessement/README.md

 ### Fork this Repo

-First, you will need to fork: https://github.com/FareHarbor/qa-assessment
+First, you will need to clone: https://github.com/FareHarbor/qa-assessment

 In order for us to be able to properly evaluate your results, we ask you to submit your changes within a private repository on GitHub and add our [email](priamo.ramirez@fareharbor.com), as a contributor.